 The Vision of Women in Black

-For 12 years, beginning in May 2000, WHEEL (a homeless women’s organizing effort) and the Church of Mary Magdalene (an ecumenical day ministry to low-income women) has held Women in Black silent witnessing vigils honoring the lives of homeless individuals who have died while living on the streets of Seattle.
+Beginning in May 2000, WHEEL (a homeless women’s organizing effort) and Mary’s Place (an empowerment ministry of women and families) have held Women in Black silent witnessing vigils honoring the lives of homeless individuals who have died while living on the streets of Seattle.
 Their efforts to draw visibility to this issue have focused the attention of local media, city government and the general public.

 In 2003, our Women in Black began working to create a place where everyone may gather to remember those who have passed under these most unfortunate circumstances.
 It is our intent that such a place will provide comfort, greater understanding and a sense of ‘home’ for both the homeless and housed communities.